Raphhh/samurai/README.md

 ### List the installed modules

-To list all the modules, execute the command:
+To list all the modules, execute the action `list`.

 ```console
 $ samurai module list
 ```

-To list a specific module, execute the same command but with the name of the module:
+To list a specific module, execute the same action but with the name of the module.

 ```console
 $ samurai module list <module_name>
 ```